ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 ./simple-script.sh
 ```

 Notice that the top of the file has something called a "shebang" (`#!/bin/bash`), which tells the interpreter which executable to run the script against.
 In this case, we are telling it to run with the bash shell which is stored in `/bin` on our machine.
+As a note, you generally do not need this shebang as in most cases, your bash shell will execute the scripts by default with bash, but it is good practice and increases portability if you add it.

 This is the most basic form of a script, but obviously not all that useful.
 Throughout this section, we will learn the most important components of a bash script, which includes: